blonestar/wp-theme-vite-tailwind/readme.md

 import "./assets/js/scripts.js"
 ```

-Your CSS file should include tailwind base files.
+Your CSS file should include tailwind base files, like in this example.

 ```bash
 # styles.css